top of page

 • Does he like sticks?
 Try a bully stick!

 • Hard things?
-Moose antlers are easy on teeth, no smell, no mess.
+Moose antlers are easier on teeth than other antlers or bones, no smell, no mess.

 • Rocks?
 Himilayan Yak chews and Water Buffalo horns have weight and hardness.